rosshamish/the-helper/README.md

 ### Scenes ###

 Now, lets add a *scene*.
 A scene is a the container holding a bunch of shapes.
-You can use multiple scenes if you'd like.

     Scene myScene;
     myScene.addToScene(&one);
     myScene.addToScene(&two);

 We have created a scene, and added two of our shapes to the scene.
+You can use multiple scenes if you'd like.
+The same shape can even appear in more than one scene.
+Scenes will be discussed in more detail later.

 ### Motion ###

 To add some motion to our scene lets initiate a *joystick*.
-If we want some element of our scene to be controlled by the joystick, we can add our scene to the joystick.
+The joystick is in charge of controlling the motion of one shape at time.
+But since shapes can be associated with multiple scenes, specify that scene to be controlled as well.

     JoyStick myJoy (&tft);
-    myJoy.addScene(&myScene);

-The joystick has the power to "delegate" one shape at any given time.
-This means that joystick will control/steer this shape.

-    myJoy.addDelegate(&one);
+    myJoy.addHandle(&myScene, &one);

+The shape controlled by the joystick can be changed at any time by using this method.

-To actively check this delegate for movement use the `adjustPosition()` method (likely in a loop):
+To check the controlled shape for movement, use the `adjustPosition()` method (likely in a loop):

     while (gameIsPlaying) {
         myJoy.adjustPosition();